Kobe-Martinez/tinyL-compiler/README.md

 Compiling tinyL Code:

-1. Ensure you have the tinyL source code file (e.g., example.tinyL).
+1. Ensure you have the tinyL source code file (e.g., example.tinyL)

 2. Compile and run the program:
 ```bash
 ./compiler example.tinyL
 ```

-3. The compiled output will be written to tinyL.out.
+3. The compiled output will be written to tinyL.out

 Input Example: